Mr-Dheer/Data-Structures-Algoritms/README.md

-# This repository contains all Data-Structures-Algoritms Codes
+# This repository contains all Data-Structures-Algoritms Codes wriiten in Java

 ### 1. New- Beginning Contains all DSA codes such as :-
 - Basics